 All German students are provided with access to computers to further enhance their language learning.
-Students also gain valuable reallife experience by emailing students in Germany.
+Students also gain valuable real-life experience by emailing students in Germany.
 We have a number of schools in Germany who are eager to communicate with our students.
 The use of the German Internet is an integral part of the language program.

-SUBJECT TITLE Year 9 German and German Continuation CORE/ELECTIVE Elective (1 Year) SUBJECT DESCRIPTION In Semester 1 of this German subject, students describe and give their opinions about clothes and topics of individual interest.
+SUBJECT Year 9 German and German Continuation CORE/ELECTIVE Elective (year-long) DESCRIPTION In Semester 1 of this German subject, students describe and give their opinions about clothes and topics of individual interest.
 They learn to describe illnesses and injuries.
 Students role-play making and declining invitations, making suggestions, arranging where and when to meet.
 They learn to give and receive directions.
 A shopping trip for food, clothes and other items will assist in the development of skills in an authentic atmosphere.
 In Semester 2, students create their own talent show segments either on their own or in pairs.
 They learn language to do with magic tricks, comedy sketches, or they may write their own rap song or even interview a 'famous' person.
 The production incorporates writing and speaking assessment.
 After that, with student input, a variety of interesting modules are possible.
 Topics include "A World of Inventions', "Music in My Life" and others.
 NB: Topics may vary, depending on current events.
 Programs may be adjusted or further shaped to meet the diverse needs of students and to ensure teaching and learning experiences provide an appropriate level of academic challenge.
-ASSESSMENT OVERVIEW In-class assessment focuses on the skills gained during the course in both Communicating and Understanding.
+ASSESSMENT In-class assessment focuses on the skills gained during the course in both Communicating and Understanding.
 Cultural aspects of the country are also assessed.
-COST A cost is associated with this subject to cover the cost of a lunch excursion / sporting venue visit.
+INDICATIVE COST There will be a cost associated with this subject (outside the SRS scheme).

-Languages - Spanish
+Spanish